RakhithJK/ossu-computer-science-wiki/Core-Programming-draft-(WIP).md

 - No specific topic, but it is recommended first to complete a course in Intro CS

 ## Resources
+- Some history: Lisp and Fortran, C, Unix, etc. Set expectations.
 - GT Computing in Python
-- Some history: McCarthy's Lisp

-- Some history: Fortran, C, Unix, etc.
-- C
+- Helsinki C or CS50
-- Java or C++
+- Java?
+- Systematic Program Design
 - Programming Languages, Part A
 - Programming Languages, Part B
 - Programming Languages, Part C